MarGraz/angular-hotel-app-enhanced/README.md

-# HotelApp
+# HotelApp Enhanced

+This is a demo project for training purpose, it's the second part af a learning path started with the [Appointment App](https://github.com/MarGraz/angular-appointment-app).
+In this case the arguments are the same of the Appointment App, plus new arguments like:

+This version implements these features from the [previous repository](https://github.com/MarGraz/angular-hotel-app):

+- Services, to pass them in DI to our components
+- Implementing CRUD in our Service
+- Forms and Form Validation
+- Routing
+- ~~Saving and loading data using the local storage~~

+Plus it adds:

+- Added backend API (mocked)
+- Mockoon to mock and simulate APIs
+- Observable (async API calls)

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.6.
+This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.6, and **is not standalone**.

 ## Development server